lordlothar99/mx-magiclink-module/README.md

 # Magic Link module for Mendix

 MagicLink for auto-signin in Mendix.

 Magic links are URLs which allow users to sign in instantaneously, without having to provide their password.
 Such feature is powerful but might also present a security risk : you'll have to ensure that ONLY the right user can request a magic link, for their own account.
 Usually magic links are sent by email, as we can consider that it's secure enough.

+Magic link can be displayed as a QR code in your frontoffice thanks to this module : https://marketplace.mendix.com/link/component/2891

 ## Installation